Assxios/Boot2root/writeup1.md

 # User zaz

-Let's login into the `zaz` user with the password we just found.
+Lets login into the `zaz` user with the password we just found.
 ```
 thor@BornToSecHackMe:~$ su zaz
 Password: